-The meeting was attended by 16 representatives from various ministries, the OSCE executive structures, a 1540 Committee Expert as well as by a re-presentative from the European Union Delegation to Montenegro.
+The meeting was attended by 16 representatives from various ministries, the OSCE executive structures, a 1540 Committee expert as well as by a representative from the European Union delegation to Montenegro.

-In October 2013, as a direct follow-up, a "Consultation meeting on National Implementation Action Plan on UNSCR 1540 of Montenegro" took place in Vienna, and was attended by the representatives of the OSCE Conflict Prevention Centre, the 1540 Committee Expert, and representatives UNODA, of UNICRI. as an implementing agency for the EU CBRN Centres of Excellence Initiative and VERTIC.
+In October 2013, as a direct follow-up, a consultation meeting on the National Implementation Action Plan on UNSCR 1540 of Montenegro took place in Vienna, and was attended by the representatives of the CPC, the 1540 Committee experts, and representatives of the UNODA, the UNICRI, as an implementing agency for the EU CBRN Centres of Excellence Initiative and VERTIC.
 The aim of the Government is to develop its plan by the end of the year.